-The next week at work in the office, there was a problem with the air conditioning unit.
+The following week, Nurse Q was at work in the office when there was a problem with the air conditioning unit.
 The temperature was uncomfortably cold for most patients.
-However, Patient C, who had come to the office for a workrelated physical exam, complained of being hot.
+However, Patient C, who had come to the office for a work-related physical exam, complained of being hot.
 She was wearing a sleeveless blouse and was fanning herself despite the cool room.
-At 27 years of age, Nurse S felt it was unlikely that Patient C was suffering from menopause, so she mentioned the symptom in her notes for the physician.
+At 27 years of age, Nurse Q felt it was unlikely that Patient C was suffering from menopause, so she mentioned the symptom in her notes for the physician.
 The patient's measured weight was 116 pounds, which she reported was a loss of 12 pounds.
 She had not been dieting and reported feeling nervous and restless lately, which she attributed to a recent miscarriage.